 What Is a Revision Face Lift?

 Many people are concerned about getting a second plastic surgery.
 However, there is no need for concern in the hands of an expert.
 All revision plastic surgeries can have beautiful and youthful results when performed by a qualified and experienced plastic surgeon.
-In most cases, the issues with prior surgeries can be corrected and the patient given a natural, more youthful appearance in one procedure.
+In most cases, the issues with prior surgeries can be corrected and the patient is given a natural, more youthful appearance in one procedure.

 Revision Facelift Before and After Patient: This patient had undergone a facelift 6 years prior and was unhappy with the loose tissue under her neck and the hollows under her eyes.
 Dr. Russell performed a revision deep plane facelift with fat grafting under the eyes to restore youthful definition to her face and neck.